University of Wisconsin–Madison

 We are seeking children (ages 3-7 years) who:

-• Have a medical diagnosis of Cerebral Palsy or other non-progressive motor impairment
+• Have a diagnosis of cerebral palsy or another, similar, motor condition

 • Are exposed to English in the home